wp-plugins/gravity-forms-constant-contact/readme.txt

 * No upgrade notice, since this is the first version!

 == Changelog ==

+= 2.0.1 =
+* Fixed issue where registration notice shows up on Plugins page, even when Gravity Forms is registered.

 = 2.0 =
 * Converted to Gravity Forms Add-On Feeds system.
 If upgrading, <strong>you will need to re-configure your connected forms!</strong>